diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 **POINTS FROM THE VERSES:**

+- God put the body (the world) together and all members (people) in it for a purpose.
+We are all a part of it, whether we want to accept it or not, and we’re all designed to work together for the good of all.
 	- The body consist of more than one member.
 Each member is part of the body as God designed.
-The members do not get to opt out, but we’re arranged to be a part of it
+The members do not get to opt out, but we’re arranged to be a part of it.
+The purpose may not be what the members "wants", but it’s what the whole needs.
+1 Corinthian 12:14-19
+	- All members must work together for the health and well being of the whole.
+We need each other, God "desires" no division, but that we care for one another suffering and celebrating together.
+1 Corinthian 12:20-26

 ##1 Corinthian 12:27